Calcala/Portfolio-2016/README.md

 This is my personal website.

-I want to create an all-in-one webpage where I can show my work and experience.
+I want to create an all-in-one website where I can show my work and experience.